husarnet/rpi-remotely-img/README.md

 ## Using the template

+Click **[ Use this template ]** button to create a copy of this repository on your GitHub profile and choose one of 4 ways of using it:

 ### [ Locally ] Docker-Compose and `*.pkrvars.hcl` File

-Clone this repo, rename a `configs.pkrvars.hcl.template` file to `configs.pkrvars.hcl` and place your Wi-Fi and Husarnet credentials there.
+Clone your repository, rename a `configs.pkrvars.hcl.template` file to `configs.pkrvars.hcl` and place your Wi-Fi and Husarnet credentials there.

 Then execute: